jake-knerr/js-style-guide/README.md

 Use descriptive names.

-> Why alphanumeric filenames?
-Because this naming scheme is simple.
+> Why use naming schema?
+Because this naming scheme is simple and consistent.

-> Why train case and all lowercase?
-Simplicity and consistency.

 > Why no underscores?
 Underlined filenames and links can obscure the underscore, making it easy to miss.